harshxx2/CODSOFT/README.md

 # Project 3: ROCK-PAPER-SCISSORS GAME
 This is a user-friendly interface with clear instructions and feedback and letting the user play rock-paper-scissors!
 The project aims to
-Prompt the user to choose rock, paper, or scissors.
-Generate a random choice (rock, paper, or scissors) for the computer.
-Determine the winner based on the user's choice and thecomputer's choice.
-Display the result, whether the user wins, loses, or it's a tie.
-Keep track of the user's and computer's scores for multiple rounds.
+prompt the user to choose rock, paper, or scissors. generate a random choice (rock, paper, or scissors) for the computer. determine the winner based on the user's choice and thecomputer's choice. display the result, whether the user wins, loses, or it's a tie. keep track of the user's and computer's scores for multiple rounds.